Research & Technology

 TargTex is developing a strong preclinical package to support our claims that will allow our product to reach clinical trials in a near future.

 TargTex is focused on developing a targeted therapy for the treatment of Glioblastoma Multiforme.
-Ultimately, TargTex will keep its focus on developing clinical candidates for different therapeutic indications, grounded on an ever-evolving machine learning algorithm to decipher biological targets for molecules of interest.
+Ultimately, TargTex will keep its focus on developing clinical candidates for different therapeutic indications, grounded on exploring new links between molecules of interest and relevant biological targets.

 TargTex’s most advanced product is directed against Glioblastoma Multiforme.
 We are fully dedicated on making this product the first successful clinical candidate that we plan to develop up to clinical trials phase II.
 Licensing agreements achieved after completing milestones that show clinical value of the product, will allow the company to re-invest in the pipeline and backup molecules that will be under development for other oncological indications.